 Although GEICO has the most affordable average insurance rate in Arizona, your actual premium will depend on various factors, including coverage amounts, driving history, age and credit score.

 For example, GEICO is the cheapest for Arizona drivers looking for more coverage and those with at-fault accidents.
 If you are from a military family and are eligible for a policy, USAA is among the cheapest options in the state.

 Insurance providers in Arizona consider various factors when determining their car insurance rates.
-A liability-only coverage package is the cheapest option in Arizona that meets the state’s minimum car insurance requirements.
+Liability only coverage is the cheapest option in Arizona that meets the state’s minimum car insurance requirements.